bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all tenant information by using the `list` command.
+1. User requests to view all tenant information.
-2. **System** retrieves all existing tenant records from the database.
-3. **System** displays the full list of tenants, including all details for each tenant.
+2. **System** displays the full list of tenants, including all details for each tenant.

 Use case ends.

 **Extensions**

 * 1a.
-The command contains errors (e.g., wrong spelling).
+The command format is wrong (e.g., wrong spelling).
     * 1a1. **System** shows an error message indicating that the command format is invalid. <br>
       Use case ends.
 * 2a.
 No tenants exist in the **System**.